 Mineral oil has long been the transformer liquid standard.
 However, natural ester liquid, a vegetable-based dielectric fluid, has been in use for decades and is becoming more common.
 Accepted industry-wide and in compliance with IEEE and IEC standards, natural esters can be used in power and distribution transformers, as well as certain substation equipment.

 Improve fire protection, reliability, and the environment

 Originally considered desirable for their environment-friendly characteristics, natural esters are now associated with performance benefits as well.
-Natural esters like the soybean-derived FR3® liquid offer higher fire and flash points to ease insurance challenges and has served as a substitute for fire suppression systems—even in indoor applications.
+SDMyers is an Authorized Service Partner of soybean-derived FR3® liquid, which offers higher fire and flash points to ease insurance challenges and has served as a substitute for fire suppression systems—even in indoor applications.
 FR3® liquids may in some cases provide natural self-drying properties that help reduce the moisture in your transformer’s insulating paper, extending its reliable life.

 How do natural esters compare to mineral oil?

 While natural esters offer some clear advantages, they also come with a few considerations.
 For instance, natural esters are not suitable for arcing equipment such as LTCs or for any free-breathing equipment due to the likelihood that contact with oxygen and heat will increase the liquid’s viscosity over time.
 It’s best to evaluate your specific application’s needs before choosing a transformer liquid.